Gene Vincent: Later career

 His final US recordings were four tracks for Rockin' Ronny Weiser's Rolling Rock label, a few weeks before his death.
 These were released on a compilation album of tribute songs, including "Say Mama", by his daughter, Melody Jean Vincent, accompanied by Johnny Meeks on guitar.
-On 19 September 1971, he began his last series of gigs in Britain.
+On September 19, 1971, he began his last series of gigs in Britain.
 He was backed by Richard Cole and Kansas Hook (Dave Bailey, Bob Moore, and bass player Charlie Harrison from Poco and Roger McGuinn's Thunderbyrd).
 They recorded four tracks ("Say Mama", "Be-Bop-A-Lula", "Roll Over Beethoven", "Distant Drums") at the BBC studios in Maida Vale, London, for Johnnie Walker's Radio 1 show.
 The fifth record ("Whole Lotta Shakin' Goin' On") remained unfinished.
 He managed one show at the Garrick Night Club in Leigh, Lancashire, and two shows at the Wookey Hollow Club in Liverpool on October 3 and 4.
 Vincent then returned to the US and died a few days later.
-In September, 1974, BBC launched pop label BEEB with a maxi single by Vincent ("Roll Over Beethoven", BEEB 001).
+In September 1974, the BBC launched pop label BEEB with a maxi single by Vincent ("Roll Over Beethoven", BEEB 001).
 The single comprised three of these tracks.
 The four tracks are now on Vincent's album White Lightning.

-Death
+Death and legacy

 Vincent died at the age of 36 on October 12, 1971, from a combination of a ruptured ulcer, internal hemorrhage and heart failure, while visiting his father in Saugus, California.
 He is interred at Eternal Valley Memorial Park, in Newhall, California.

-Ian Dury paid tribute with the 1976 song "Sweet Gene Vincent".

-Robert Gordon paid tribute with the song "The Catman" on his Rock Billy Boogie album.

-French rock n' roller Eddy Mitchell paid homage with the 1979 song "Good Bye Gene Vincent".

-The rockabilly band Stray Cats also paid homage to Vincent, alongside Eddie Cochran, in their single "Gene and Eddie".